-How is a Group Health Insurance Better than Other Health Insurance Policies?
+How is Group Health Insurance Better than an Individual Health Insurance Policy?

 Key Advantages of Group Health Insurance